James Enstone: World War I service

 Enstone joined the Royal Naval Air Service on 3 April 1916 with the rank of temporary probationary flight sub-lieutenant.
 He gave a permanent home address in Birmingham, and his next of kin as his mother, Mrs. J. E. Enstone.
-He learned to fly at Cranwell; He seems to have showed early promise, as he was appointed as an acting flight commander during training.
+He learned to fly at Cranwell.
+He seems to have shown early promise, as he was appointed as an acting flight commander during training.
 He graduated on 15 September 1916 with Royal Aero Club certificate 3677.
 Enstone was confirmed in his rank as flight sub-lieutenant on 8 November 1916; he had already been appointed an acting flight lieutenant as early as 10 April 1916.

 He was one of the founding members of 4 Naval Squadron in April 1917; it was stationed at Bray Dunes on the Franco-Belgian border, and was tasked with both flying offensive patrols and escorting RNAS bombing missions.
 He used a Sopwith Pup to counter German probes over the English Channel.
 Enstone destroyed four enemy aircraft near or over the English Channel between 9 May and 5 June 1917, including one kill shared with Arnold Jacques Chadwick.
 His second victory, scored on 9 May, forecast his later citation for valour; Naval 4 battled a large opposing force of German Albatroses for 25 minutes, with Alexander MacDonald Shook and Langley Frank Willard Smith joining Enstone in victory.

 After he and his squadron upgraded to Sopwith Camels, Enstone used his new mount to down three more German aircraft in July 1917, including an effort against a seaplane teamed with Chadwick and Ronald M. Keirstead.
 The new ace would go on to push his victory total to 10 for 1917.
 Between his ninth and tenth wins, on 1 October 1917, Enstone was promoted from temporary flight sub-lieutenant to temporary flight lieutenant.
 He also won the Distinguished Service Cross during this string of victories.

 Enstone continued to win throughout the first half of 1918.
 When the RNAS was consolidated into the Royal Air Force on 1 April 1918, his position as flight commander automatically gained him the rank of captain.
 In August 1918, he was relieved of combat duty and returned to Home Establishment in England.
 He was awarded the Distinguished Flying Cross during this period.